emqx/emqx-docs/en_US/advanced/create-cluster.md

 Before creating an EMQX cluster, the following prerequisites should first be met:

-1. All nodes are set with a unique node name in the format of `name@host`, where host must be an IP address or fully qualified domain name (FQDN).
+1. All nodes are set with a unique node name in the format of `name@host`, where the host must be an IP address or fully qualified domain name (FQDN).
 For more information on configuring node names, see [Configure Node Names](#configure-node-names).

 2. If there is a firewall or security group between nodes, ensure the cluster communication port has been opened.
 For details, see [Firewall Settings](./cluster-security.md#firewall-settings).